 What We Do

-Our mission is to enable children from deprived (rural) communities in South Africa to have the opportunity of a well-rounded education in order to improve their own lives and those of their communities.
+Our mission is to enable children from under resourced rural communities in South Africa to have the opportunity of a quality education.

 Where We Work